hgrano/rareskills-assignments/security1/README.md

 Solution: https://github.com/hgrano/capture-the-ether-foundry/blob/master/RetirementFund/src/RetirementFund.sol, https://github.com/hgrano/capture-the-ether-foundry/blob/master/RetirementFund/test/RetirementFund.t.sol

-The `collectPenalty` function allows the user to withdraw all funds as long as the `startBalance - address(this.balance) > 0` (using `unchcked`).
+The `collectPenalty` function allows the user to withdraw all funds as long as the `startBalance - address(this.balance) > 0` (using `unchecked`).
 If we forcilby transfer ether to the contract (using `selfdestruct`) we can make `address(this.balance) > startBalance` and hence overflow this calculation.
 Then we can call `collectPenalty` and drain all balance of the contract.

 ### Damn Vulnerable Defi #4 Side Entrance (Most vulnerabilities are application specific)